Tangential homoclinic points for Lozi maps: Introduction

 This paper is based on Chapter 2 of the author's PhD dissertation \cite{kilassa2022tangential}.
-The author of the paper would like to thank S.\ \v{S}timac for the support, reading the manuscript, and giving valuable suggestions for its improvement.
+The author of the paper would like to thank S.\ \v{S}timac for the support, reading the manuscript, and giving valuable suggestions for its improvement, as well as J.\ Boro\'nski for the constructive discussions related to specific proofs in this work.
+The author also wishes to thank Y.\ Ishii and D.\ Sands for pointing out new findings that refine the current understanding of the zero entropy locus of the Lozi family, and, by extension, the role of the boundary $\partial\mathcal{H}$ in this context.
+Finally, the author wishes to express his sincere gratitude to the anonymous reviewer whose constructive comments strengthened the argumentation of this paper and led to careful considerations of homoclinic intersections along a segment.